1996 Minnesota Golden Gophers football team

-The 1996 Minnesota Golden Gophers football team represented the University of Minnesota in the 1996 NCAA Division I-A football season.
-In their fourth year under head coach Jim Wacker, the Golden Gophers compiled a 4–7 record and were outscored by their opponents by a combined total of 340 to 236.
+The 1996 Minnesota Golden Gophers football team represented the University of Minnesota as a member of the Big Ten Conference during the 1996 NCAA Division I-A football season.
+In their fifth and final year under head coach Jim Wacker, the Golden Gophers compiled am overall record of 4–7 with a mark of 1–7 in conference play, placing in a three-way tie for ninth at the bottom of the Big Ten standings, and were outscored 340 to 236.

 Linebacker Luke Braaten, offensive tackle James Elizondo, offensive guard Pat Hau, quarterback Rob Jones, long snapper Derek Rackley, cornerback Fred Rodgers, quarterback Cory Sauter, linebacker Jim Tallman, linebacker Parc Williams and quarterback Spergon Wynn were named Academic All-Big Ten.